lojack5/IFileOperation/README.md

 # IFileOperation- a simple wrapper to use Windows shell file operations.
-This is a very small wrapper around IFileOperation to expose methods to perform file opereration ( move, copy, rename, new, delete) on files using Windows shell operations.
+This is a very small wrapper around IFileOperation to expose methods to perform file opereration ( move, copy, rename, delete) on files using Windows shell operations.
 This means these operations can be undone, files can be recycled, and you can allow users to handle name conflicts: just like when you do any of these through Windows Explorer.